Love & Basketball poster

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to At the Spring Dance, Monica and Quincy reconnect and share their first kiss.
 Monica chooses to open herself to love while pursuing basketball, crossing into a new world where she attempts to have both., moving from reaction to action.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, Monica and Quincy break up in a devastating confrontation.
 She accuses him of not supporting her dreams; he accuses her of choosing basketball over him.
-Their love dies as neither can bridge the gap between ambition and partnership., demonstrates the protagonist at their lowest point.
+Their love dies as neither can bridge the gap between ambition and partnership., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 101 minutes initiates the final act resolution at 81% of the runtime.
 Monica goes to Quincy's house and challenges him to a game of one-on-one for his heart.
 She finally synthesizes her identity: she can use basketball—her truest self—as the way to fight for love, not against it., demonstrating the transformation achieved throughout the journey.